RlNZLER/Image-Text-Matching/README.md

 + Download and install Anaconda to manage packages and environments for the project.
 + Create a new conda environment with **Python 3.10**.
-+ Launch the conda terminal of the newly created encironment.
++ Launch the conda terminal of the newly created environment.

 #### Step 2: Set up the environment